Mount Kilimanjaro seen from a distance with subtropical vegetation framing the snowy peak in the distance

 That said, some months are better than others in terms of climate and weather, and so offer a better, safer experience.
 So here’s a lowdown on when is the best time to climb Kilimanjaro.
 (For a more detailed description of the weather conditions per month, please read the Best time to climb Kilimanjaro.)

-plants Kilimanjaro
+plants in forest of Kilimanjaro

 The forested, lower section of Kilimanjaro can get wet and slippery during the rainy seasons